satwiktelang18/FinTrack/README.md

 ## Overview 🔭

-Expense Tracker is a full-stack **personal finance management system** built to go beyond a simple CRUD app.
+**FinTrack** is a full-stack **personal finance management system** built to go beyond a simple CRUD app.
 It combines a Spring Boot REST API — secured end-to-end with JWT authentication — with a React dashboard that visualizes spending patterns in real time.
 Every number on screen, from category breakdowns to monthly trends, is computed live from actual transaction data, not mocked.

 ---